NICTA/stateline/README.md

 # Launch stateline-client (a c++ binary that handles comms)
 # we talk to that binary over zmq with a ipc socket
-# (which is random so we can have multiple workers)
+# (which is random so we can have multiple instances of this script)
 random_string = "".join(random.choice(string.lowercase) for x in range(10))
 addr = "ipc:///tmp/stateline_client_{}.socket".format(random_string)
 client_proc = subprocess.Popen(['./stateline-client', '-w', addr])